pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`pymunk_box_stacks`

-This example code showcases the integration of the Pymunk physics engine with the Arcade library in Python.
-It demonstrates the creation of physics-based sprites using Pymunk shapes, as well as interactions such as clicking and dragging objects with the mouse, applying forces to objects, handling collisions, and updating positions based on physics calculations.
-The Pymunk physics engine provides an efficient way to simulate physical interactions in 2D game development, bringing realism and dynamic behavior to the game world.
+This example demonstrates the integration of the Pymunk physics engine with the Arcade library to create a 2D physics simulation.
+In this simulation, boxes are stacked in a grid, and users can interact with the simulation by clicking and dragging the boxes or shooting a heavy coin using the right mouse button.
+The code follows the typical structure of an Arcade application, defining a custom window class, `MyGame`, with methods for handling various events like drawing, mouse input, and updating the state of the simulation.
+The `PhysicsSprite`, `CircleSprite`, and `BoxSprite` classes are custom sprite classes that associate the Pymunk shapes with the Arcade sprite objects.
+The `on_draw` method draws the sprites and any additional static elements such as the floor.
+The `on_mouse_*` methods define how the simulation should respond to user input, while the `on_update` method updates the physics simulation and synchronizes the positions and angles of the sprites with the Pymunk shapes.

 pymunk_demo_top_down.py
 -----------------------